According to the National Center for Health Statistics,

 Suicide threats may be accompanied by mood changes such as:

-You should also take a suicide threat seriously if your loved one faces some setbacks in life, such as grief, financial constraints, loss of employment, diagnosis of a terminal illness, divorce, or a relationship crisis.
+take a suicide threat seriously if your loved one faces some setbacks in life, such as grief, financial constraints, loss of employment, diagnosis of a terminal illness, divorce, or a relationship crisis.
+How to Respond

 We, the crews at SuicideCleanup.com, are immediately available to all families or property owners in need of restoring their property or building after a tragic trauma.
 The aftermath is shocking, painful, and the family or untrained personnel should never attempt to clean it themselves.
 Call us.
 We offer a quick, discreet, and cost-effective solutions whether the tragedy happened in a home, business, or vehicle.